 What to Wear in London in May

-The problem with London weather in May is that it doesn’t always match up to the fun things you want to do.
-In an ideal world you’d float around Chelsea Flower Show in a summer dress and pretty sandals.
-I tried that once and got completely drenched, staggering from the ground with a large azalea on the sell-off day.
-Year by year Chelsea Flower Show weather fluctuates from the not quite warm enough – or dry enough – to the outright sizzling.
+The problem with London weather in May is that it doesn’t always match up to the fun things you’d like to do.
+In an ideal world I’d float around Chelsea Flower Show in a summer dress and pretty sandals.
+When I tried that I was drenched in a flash downpour, staggering through the streets with an enormous azalea I’d snagged on the sell-off day.
+Year by year Chelsea Flower Show weather fluctuates from the not-quite-warm-enough – or dry enough – to the outright sizzling.
+Layers are the answer, with something shower proof to fall back on.

 As you near the start of your London trip, check the London weather forecast at BBC Weather.
 This will give you an idea of the temperatures that are likely during your stay.
 Then pack with versatility in mind.
 Here are some suggestions based on my own experiences of the weather here in May.